koss-null/FuncFrog/README.md

 The full working code with samples of handlers and implementations of usecase functions can be found at: https://go.dev/play/p/YGtM-OeMWqu.

+This example demonstrates how multiple error handling functions can be set up at different stages of the data processing pipeline to handle errors specific to each stage.

 Lets break down what is happening here.

 In this code fragment, there are two instances of `pipe.Yeti` created: `y1` and `y2`.
 These `Yeti` instances are used to handle errors at different stages of the data processing pipeline.